Skip to main content

 Methodology

-Every calculator on TryClearTally is built on standard, publicly documented financial formulas — the same math used by lenders, financial institutions, and consumer finance regulators.
+Every calculator on TryClearTallyis built on standard, publicly documented financial formulas — the same math used by lenders, financial institutions, and consumer finance regulators.
 Nothing here is a proprietary black box.
-This page explains the formula behind each calculator and links to authoritative sources for further reading.
+This page explains the method behind each group of calculators, where the dated figures come from, and how we verify our own work.

 Loan amortization

-Used by the mortgage, auto loan, personal loan, mortgage payoff, and refinance calculators.
-The standard amortization formula is:
+Used by the mortgage, auto loan, personal loan, mortgage payoff, and refinance calculators, and for the mortgage side of rent vs buy.
+The standard amortization formula gives the fixed monthly payment:

 M = P × [r(1+r)n] / [(1+r)n− 1]

-where M is the monthly payment, P is the loan principal, r is the monthly interest rate (annual rate ÷ 12), and n is the total number of monthly payments.
-Each month, interest is charged on the remaining balance and the rest of the payment reduces principal — the same mechanics described by the Consumer Financial Protection Bureau's mortgage resources.
+where P is the loan principal, r is the monthly interest rate (annual rate ÷ 12), and n is the number of monthly payments.
+Each month, interest is charged on the remaining balance and the rest of the payment reduces principal — which is why early payments are mostly interest and late ones mostly principal.
+Extra payments go entirely to principal, shortening the schedule; the payoff and refinance calculators simply run this schedule twice and compare.
+The mechanics match the Consumer Financial Protection Bureau's mortgage resources.

-Each month, interest accrues on the remaining balance at the card's APR ÷ 12, your payment covers that interest first, and the rest reduces the balance — repeated until the balance reaches zero.
-This mirrors how card issuers calculate it; see the CFPB's credit card resources for more on how issuers calculate interest.
+Each month, interest accrues on the remaining balance at APR ÷ 12, your payment covers that interest first, and the rest reduces the balance — repeated until zero.
+A payment that doesn't exceed the monthly interest charge never makes progress, and the calculator warns when that happens.
+The debt payoff calculator simulates several debts at once under a fixed budget: every debt gets its minimum, the leftover attacks one focus debt (smallest balance for snowball, highest APR for avalanche), and a cleared debt's payment rolls into the next.
+See the CFPB's credit card resources for how issuers calculate interest.

 Live rate & market data